El Pollo Loco (United States)

-El Pollo Loco, Inc., is a restaurant chain based in the United States, specializing in Mexican-style grilled chicken.
-Restaurant service consists of: dine-in and take-out, with some locations offering drive-through options.
+El Pollo Loco, Inc. (lit.
+'The Crazy Chicken'), is a restaurant chain based in the United States, specializing in Mexican-style grilled chicken.
+Restaurant service consists of dine-in and take-out, with some locations offering drive-through options.
 The company is headquartered in Costa Mesa, California, and operates about 500 (as of January 2019) company-owned and franchised restaurants in the Southwestern United States.